weebi-com/vocal_message/README.md

 - toCheck : if one knows the user folderName, is it possible to create it manually to init voice messaging ?

-# roadmap
-- nextMilestone : provide a back-office app to ease keeping track of messages received and replies
-- nextPotentialMilestone : handle other types of files, such as __contacts__, photos and position
-- outside of scope : chat_box / chatting

 # backlog
 ## support needed
 - split UI and logic to make it easier to integrate the package within exiting code
 - split azure from UI to make it possible to use other cloud providers
 - add more languages in locals to make this universal
+- handle other types of files, such as __contacts__, photos and position
+- check performance for x100 files and update accordingly

 ## niceToHave
+- UI - use bin animation when deleting from mobile lockTimer
 - UI - display syncing progress
 - UI - while playing display audio waves
   - I tried [voice_message_package](https://pub.dev/packages/voice_message_package) but it yielded unsatisfying result